savoygrizzly/dimrill/README.md

 The `set` method will modify an endpoint (specified in) or its sub-properties.
 The `push` method will modify an endpoint or its sub-property array.
-The `slice` method will remove the specified value from an endpoint or its sub-property array.
+The `remove` method will remove the specified value from an endpoint or its sub-property array.
 The `unset` method will remove the specified value from an endpoint or its sub-property object.

 All methods will trigger a re-validation of the modified portion of the Schema and throw an error should the validation fail.